 I am glad that I am able to help my parents with bills.
 That my boyfriend is not loosing his job for not having a car.
 That I am able to lift the labor burden from others.

 Cleaning and being observant of my thoughts I learned that being bullied in highschool really hurt and sometimes still does.
 Perhaps a helpful thing would be being ready for that moment when someone is thoughtless with their comments about what so and so stepped in we can remind them that they are not part of that issue.
-To the person suffering public humiliation I would hope that someone would tell them that they are a valuable person and that it’s not their fault that some people lack manners.
+To the person suffering humiliation I would hope that someone would tell them that they are still valuable person.
+The past is past.

 … especially around the single ladies”, I knew this guy was thinking after a blank stare as we talked about how he couldn’t take his kids to go ride go carts because they were all grown up, and I mentioned grandkids.
 He had asked before this how old my son was and commented on what a great age that was because after that they get an attitude.
 Then thoughtfully he added he had a friend that had very nice kids that didn’t have an attitude.
 I asked him about the father’s personality.
 He said that he did things with his kids, but so did he.
 But this guy had the challenge of raising 3 boys by himself and the mom pretty much abandoned them.